By Sam Pascucci

-Probably one of the most common threats to Aldabra hatchlings, specifically newly acquired animals, is dogs.
+Probably one of the most common threats to Aldabra hatchlings, specifically newly acquired animals, are dogs.
 Dogs are known for grabbing, chewing and killing baby Aldabras, who naturally have softer shells at a young age.
 I will go so far as to say they are the number one animal threat to hatchlings.

 Newly acquired hatchlings a very susceptible to dog attacks.
 I've known of animals that have been chewed, maimed and killed before actually making it home from the airport.
 In one such case, the customer stopped by his mother's.
 No one was home, so he deliberately put the tortoise in a bedroom away from the dog in the kitchen and left with a friend.
 Then another person entered the house and moved the box from the bedroom back into the living room.
 Within a few short minutes, the tortoise was mauled.

 Aldabra tortoises can suffer from most common reptile health problems like intestinal parasites, (Protozoa, Strongyle worms, and in some cases Coccidia).
 Another common complication are respiratory infections if they are kept in cool or wet enclosures.
 The most common things that go wrong are diet, heat, light and poor cage conditions.
 Food bowl and water bowl cleanliness is important; clean with bleach or chlorine.
 Store bought chlorine sprays are fine or chlorohexidine is a great bacterial disinfectant but does not clean the way chlorine can.
 When using chlorine, rinse till smell and sliminess are no longer present.

 One other common complication baby Aldabras can get is constipation.
 Typically, this manifest itself as a little slime coming out of their mouth (not their nose.) or they typically go off food.
 One sign is they are not pooping and are acting lethargic.
 Constipation is typically caused by eating on a warm day then having a cold spell, which slows digestion.
 This causes the food to stall in their GI Track and ferment, which causes gas.